-As Ramblers we recognise the threat posed to our countryside by climate change, which could severely alter many of our cherished landscapes.
+As Ramblers we recognise the threat posed by climate change to the countryside we love to walk in, which could severely alter many of our cherished landscapes.

-We support measures to reduce harmful emissions of carbon dioxide, including by increasing the amount of energy produced from a wide range of renewable sources.
+We support measures to reduce harmful emissions of greenhouse gases, including by increasing the amount of energy produced from a wide range of renewable sources.

-Local communities must play a greater role in determining how their energy needs are met.
-Where developments are proposed in their area they must be properly consulted at the earliest opportunity and the appeal process should be properly applied.
+Local communities must have a central role in determining how their energy needs are met.
+Where developments are proposed in their area they must be properly consulted at the earliest opportunity and the appeal process should be rigorously applied.

 Developers or owners must make provision for removing all infrastructure once it has come to the end of its life and commit to restoring the land to its previous condition.